cedricg-mirror/reflexions/Configuration.md

 Beeing a sandbox as much as a debugging assisting tool, Reflexions can be configured to collect or ignore specific events during analysis as well as alter the supervised code's behavior.

-The configuration is therefore meant to be malware specific, in most cases the analyst will run his sample a first time, analyze the logs and fine tune the configuration.
+The configuration is therefore meant to be malware specific, in most cases the analyst will run his sample several times, analyze the logs and fine tune the configuration between each run.

 The configuration can then be reused for any analysis of a sample of the same malware family or be shared along an analyzed sample to enable other analyst to replicate the same result.